 - Fulfillment: Numerous Christians denied the faith and betrayed each other under torture.

 - “Lawlessness will be increased.”

-- Fulfillment: Complete anarchy and banditry completely overran Judea for several years before Titus conquered it.
+- Fulfillment: Anarchy and banditry completely overran Judea for several years before Titus conquered it.

 - “But the one who endures to the end will be saved.”

 - Fulfillment: The Greek word here for “saved” is the verb “sozo”.
 This both refers to the theological concept of salvation as well as a literal physical, bodily protection.
 This is evident in Matthew 8:25, 14:30, 16:25.
 Remember that to the Hebrew mind the concept of salvation was understood to be an ultimate salvation from bodily death.
 Here Jesus was referring to the physical protection (salvation from death) offered to Christians who would suffer hardship during the great tribulation.